 - If ice is falling from a building, move away quickly and seek adequate cover until the ice shower ends.

 Remember, building owners are responsible for their property, no matter how large it is.
 If you were injured by falling ice and snow, speak to a NY premises liability attorney.
-At Wingate, Russotti, Shapiro & Halperin, LLP, our legal team has extensive experience dealing with big corporations and getting compensation for our clients.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our legal team has extensive experience dealing with big corporations and getting compensation for our clients.
 Call (212) 986-7353 for a free consultation.